macstadium/orka-actions-connect/README.md

 orka image save
 ```
 14. Pass the ID you just collected and name the image with the suffix `.img`.
-15. Pass this new image file name in your GitHub Actions workflow in the `spin_up` job.
+15. Pass this new image file name in your GitHub Actions workflow as your `orkaBaseImage`.

 ## Example Workflow